'That's a California thing.' Sacramento ranks high among cities with million-dollar homes

 In a way, that's not a surprise, said local real estate analyst Dean Wehrli of John Burns Real Estate Consulting.

-"“That’s California, that's a California thing" and a coastal phenomena, he said.
+"That’s California, that's a California thing" and a coastal phenomenon, he said.
 "Million-dollar houses nationally are still extraordinarily uncommon."

-Sacramento isn't coastal, but it likely ranks high because it's a top destination for Bay Area emigrees.
+Sacramento isn't coastal, but it likely ranks high because it's a top destination for Bay Area emigres.

 That said, there aren't million-dollar homes around every corner in Sacramento, at least not yet.
 Lending Tree found that only 1.7 percent of Sacramento homes are worth more than $1 million.